-Vocal Cord Dysfunction (VCD) occurs when the vocal cords (voice box) do not open correctly.
-This disorder is also referred to as paradoxical vocal fold movement.
+Vocal Cord Dysfunction (VCD) or Paradoxical Vocal Fold Movement (PVFM) occurs when the vocal cords (voice box) do not open correctly.

 VCD is sometimes confused with asthma because some of the symptoms are similar.